God is Great (10 ) John Latham | Neal White – Portikus Gallery 2014

 Whilst broadcast independently, the transmission from these sites relates directly to the other work by White, a sculpture in the Portikus Gallery that consists of a Palm Tree suspended just a few centimetres above the ground, at the height of Latham’s floor based work – God is Great.
 The sculpture is a readymade, originally intended for use as a mobile cell tower and was a direct reference to a detail in the background of the Adoration of the Lamb in the Ghent Altarpiece by Hubert and Jan van Eyck, which was used as the exhibition poster.

-As Latham outlined to White, God is Great is a work about the search for the void (represented by the glass strewn across the floor) that lies at the heart of three belief systems or religious tomes, the Talmud, the Bible and the Koran, which are inserted into shards of glass across the floor piece.
-In the work, Infomoma, White links this search, and that of the ‘device’ to two other belief systems; science and finance, which could also be characterised as systems in pursuit of the unknowable, one out of curiosity, the other out of greed.
+Whilst God is Great is a work about the search for the void (represented by the glass strewn across the floor) that lies at the heart of three belief systems or religious tomes, the Talmud, the Bible and the Koran, which are inserted into shards of glass across the floor piece, in the work, Infomoma, White links this search, and that of the ‘device’ to two other belief systems; science and finance, which could also be characterised as systems in pursuit of the unknowable, one out of curiosity, the other out of greed.